Spring Boot: integration of JSON binding libraries

 JSON-B in Spring Boot 3.x

-In Spring Boot 3.x the preferred and suggested JSON-B implementation is Eclipse Yasson (as stated in Spring Boot reference documentation).
-The following is the set of Maven dependencies required to use JSON-B/Yasson:
+In Spring Boot 3.x, the preferred and suggested JSON-B implementation is Eclipse Yasson (as stated in Spring Boot reference documentation).
+Therefore, the following is the set of Maven dependencies required to use JSON-B/Yasson:

 <dependency>